jacobdweightman/jacobdweightman.github.io/_posts/2024-12-14-a-gas-made-of-bouncy-balls.md

 That's pretty neat, but it turns out the equipartition theorem isn't actually applicable to this system — one of those caveats we glossed over in the last section is violated.
-In particular, for equipartition to apply, the system must be able to move from almost any particular configuration to almost any other particular configuration with the same energy, a property called _ergodicity_.
-Our gas in a box is not ergodic, because a particle with velocity
+In particular, for equipartition to apply, the system must be able to move from almost any configuration to almost any other configuration with the same energy, a property called _ergodicity_.
+This is actually a **very** strong statement — if our gas in a box is ergodic, then we can pick a random initial position and velocity for every molecule in our gas, and watch one molecule in particular, we will eventually see it at **every** point in the box, moving in **every** direction, at **every** possible speed, even the one where it has **all** the kinetic energy of the system, such that all the other molecules aren't moving at all.
+In fact, ergodicity is an even stronger statement than that — we can pick the position, speed, and direction of all the gas molecules, and we will eventually see the gas in that **exact** state.

-$$\vec{v} = \langle v_x, v_y \rangle$$ will have at most four possible velocities
-over all time, all of which have the same speed!
+Unfortunately, our non-interacting gas in a box is not even close to ergodic.
+A gas of multiple non-interacting molecules in a box cannot be ergodic, because there's no way for molecules to exchange energy.
+That means the speed of each molecule never changes, so all the states where that particle has a different amount of kinetic energy are unreachable.
+This isn't a problem with only one molecule because it must always have all of the system's the kinetic energy, but it only ever goes in a few possible directions.
+In particular, a particle with velocity $$\vec{v} = (v_x, v_y)$$ will have at most four different velocities unto the end of time!
+These come from reflecting the initial velocity off of the vertical and horizontal walls:

 $$ (v_x, v_y) $$